-I've rediscovered my love of Steps, a popular British quintet whose prominence ranged from 1997-2001.
-2011 heralded a reunion for Steps after a rupture in the group ten years previously this December.Soaring back into the British public consciousness on the back of a documentary detailing their mended fences, Steps has topped the U.K. album charts (digitally and physically) with their Ultimate Collection.
+Soaring back into the British public consciousness on the back of a documentary detailing their mended fences, Steps has topped the U.K. album charts (digitally and physically) with their Ultimate Collection.
 The companion tour, already selling out, is making this reunion a fantastic realization for longtime fans.
-A new album could even be in the works.
+A new album might even be in the works.

-Proceeding the pre-fabricated explosion that stole America by two years, Steps racked up the requisite silver, gold, platinum single and albums sales, and nothing less than Top 20 chart placements at their peak.
-Lee Latchford-Evans, Ian "H" Watkins, Lisa Scott-Lee, Claire Richards, and Faye Tozer were conceptualized by Tim Byrne, Steve Crosby, and Barry Upton, all movers and shakers within the U.K. popular music sphere.
+Beating the pre-fab explosion that stole the U.S. by two years, Steps racked up the requisite silver, gold, platinum sales and nothing less than Top 20 chart placements at home.
+Lee Latchford-Evans, Ian "H" Watkins, Lisa Scott-Lee, Claire Richards, and Faye Tozer were conceptualized by Tim Byrne, Steve Crosby, and Barry Upton, movers and shakers within the U.K. popular music sphere.

 Later, Pete Waterman, a former third of the production trio Stock-Aitken-Waterman, became involved in the songwriting and production duties for Steps.
 Waterman, with his S.A.W. peers defined pop music in England, Europe, Australia, and Asia from the late '80's through the early '90's.
-America caught the S.A.W. bug as well throughout the '80's, but not as feverishly as the previously mentioned locales.
-The S.A.W. stable boasted Dead or Alive, Bananarama, Rick Astley, and (importantly) Kylie Minogue.
-Waterman's hand in their first two records came from experience.

-Steps drew their name from their dance choreography that accompanied every single and video they released, their music often was founded in varying strains of European and British dance music.
-However, they did have a longer reach in their singles and albums than a momentary listen would lead a casual observer to believe.
-What made Steps stand out was their crystal harmonies, they could sing.
+America caught the S.A.W. bug as well, but not as feverishly as the previously mentioned locales.
+Steps drew their name from their dance choreography that accompanied every single they released, their music often based in varying European and British dance.
+However, they did have a longer reach in their singles and albums than a momentary listen suggested.
+What made Steps stand out was their harmonies, they could sing.

 Even more so than second albums, third albums are notoriously difficult in pop.
 For while a second album can lodge itself in the slipstream of all the excitement that comes with a debut, third albums are there to see bands "standing on their feet" and "proving themselves," and-call the police!-"taking a more mature direction' by "writing our own material."

 Buzz, the first album I ever imported, is one of the finest pop records of its time.
-The disco resurrection of "Stomp," touted in the liner notes as a tribute to Chic frontmen Niles Rodgers and Bernard Edwards, was unapologetic in its lush, flying groove.
-Songs like these are why I'm endeared to British pop music, they don't fret and fuss like Americans do over (supposedly) appearing old hat when getting into great period pieces.
+The disco resurrection of "Stomp," touted in the liner notes as a tribute to Chic members Nile Rodgers and Bernard Edwards, was unapologetic in its flying groove.
+Songs like these are why I'm sold on British pop, they don't fret and fuss like Americans do over (supposedly) appearing old hat when getting into great period pieces.
+Elsewhere, Buzz held one song written by each Step.
+Claire's "Hand On Your Heart" and Lisa's "Never Get Over You" were gorgeous stand-outs.
+Additional highlights included their world music pull on "Paradise Lost," the mirror ball spinner "Learn to Love Again," and the DeBarge borrowed "Wouldn't Hurt So Bad."

-Unlike the Backstreet Boys, Steps wouldn't get a chance to capitalize on Buzz, as they disbanded after their "Gold Tour."
-Their recent "Steps: The Reunion" documentary filled in the dots of what went wrong, and that for the most part, the former Steps tried their hands at solo careers and personality driven entertainment engagements in the interim.
+Steps disbanded after their Gold Tour, their recent Steps: The Reunion documentary filled in the dots of what went wrong.
+In the interim of the break-up and reformation, the former Steps tried their hands at solo careers and personality driven entertainment engagements.

-"It's the Way You Make Me Feel" from Buzz
+"It's the Way You Make Me Feel"

-They spoke of a more innocent time in my life, and those of their (now) adult fans.
-The Steps brand of pop, often heartfelt, fun, and sometimes corny, I've discovered has its place among the other music I've found since I was 16.
+They spoke of a more innocent time in my life and those of their (now) adult fans.
+The Steps brand of pop, often heartfelt, fun, and sometimes corny I've discovered has its place among the other music I've found since I was 16.
 I am probably the only black 26-year-old Midwesterner checking for Steps to keep on truckin' in these pop barren days, but somehow it feels full circle.-QH

 [Editor's Note: All of Steps discography is in print, the mass of it available via import.
 For more information on Steps visit: Steps Official.-QH]